About Your Chattanooga Area Chamber of Commerce

 Business and community leaders founded the Chattanooga Chamber Foundation in 1969 to lead area economic development through a public-private partnership.

-The Chattanooga Chamber has won many national awards for recruitment, marketing and existing industry support and is accredited by the U.S. Chamber of Commerce with four stars for operational excellence.
+The Chattanooga Chamber has won many national awards for recruitment, marketing and existing industry support and is accredited by the U.S. Chamber of Commerce with five stars for operational excellence along with winning Chamber of the Year for 2017.

 Champion our member businesses and promote regional economic growth.